 At the heart of these devices, Samsung has provided the Nvidia Tegra 2 dual-core processor.
 The 10.1 model comes with a 1.6GHz processor, while the 8.0 has a 1.5GHz and the 7.0 processor has a 1.2GHz version.
 Combine that with 1GB RAM (1.5GB on the 8.0 Tab) and the Galaxy Tab 3 has plenty of power to run smoothly over a wide variety of applications, but it could be faster.
 The Galaxy Tab comes with 16GB of storage (only 8GB on the 7.0 Tab), which can be expanded up to 64GB with a microSD card.

-The Galaxy Tab 10.1 will run Adobe Flash, a feature notably missing from the iPad.
+The Galaxy Tab 3 features a 7,000 mAh Li-Polymer battery that offers about 10 hours of usage on a charge.
+Of course, actual battery life will depend on how you use the tablet.
+The Galaxy Tab 10.1 will run Adobe Flash, a feature notably missing from the iPad and most other tablets.
 Since so many webpages use Flash, this can be important.
 In our evaluation, we found that most content ran with ease, but while some graphics-intensive pages indeed played, they tended to be choppy.
-Once we closed some applications that were running in the background, Flash play was smoother but still not as fluid as it should be.
+Once we closed some applications that were running in the background, Flash play was smoother, but still not as fluid as it should be.